 Ahhh, Friday.
 Nothing like the end of a long week to put a little bit of extra spring in your step.
-And if you’re an applicant who has finally finished putting together and submitting your applications, this Friday could be particularly relaxing.
+And if you’re an applicant who has finished college essay editing, putting together and submitting your applications, this Friday could be particularly relaxing.

 While this particular outlet doesn’t allow me to add much more emotion to the above exclamation (short of adding more exclamation points, but I consider three an absolute maximum), please accept our heartfelt best wishes.
 Everyone here, from editors to customer support, means it.

 With applications done, I often get asked whether there is anything else hopeful students should do at this time of year.
 The simple answer is yes – see below for three suggestions on steps you should take when your applications are complete.

 No matter how hard you worked to pull applications together, you inevitably had help from others during the process.
 Make sure that you take some time to say thanks to everyone who helped you along the way.
 Particularly important are those who wrote recommendations on your behalf.
 You may also want to reach out to those who helped you with essays, standardized test preparation, or general support.
 Finally, it’s always worth saying thanks to your parents – even if you think they did nothing but nag and worry throughout the entire application process, they’re still immensely deserving of some gratitude.

 2. Don’t completely check out.

 Applications are done, but that doesn’t mean you should start coasting right now.
 There are still many good reasons to stay focused and avoid the infamous “senior slump.”
 Here are just a few: